dpresto/dpresto.github.io/cv.md

   <h2>Community</h2>
     <p><sans>Organizer</sans> <br>
-  <a href="https://www.meetup.com/uxanything/" title="UX Anything Meetup Page">UX AnythingC</a> | Jun 2019 – Current <br>
+  <a href="https://www.meetup.com/uxanything/" title="UX Anything Meetup Page">UX Anything</a> | Jun 2019 – Current <br>
-    Presented, as an industry expert, on the topics of design and business to local entrepreneurs.</p>
+    A Meetup group for the Inland Empire region of Southern California dedicated to anything relating to the profession of User Experience.
     <p><sans>Guest Speaker</sans> <br>
   <a href="https://sbdctech.com/EPIC/" title="EPIC's Homepage">EPIC SBDC</a> | Sep 2018 <br>
     Presented, as an industry expert, on the topics of design and business to local entrepreneurs.</p>